adonix-org/nws-proxy/README.md

 # ☁️ nws-proxy
-A Cloudflare Worker Proxy to the NWS API
+A Cloudflare Worker Proxy to the National Weather Service API